Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 > :warning: **_Information_**
 > It is important to note that the processing order of this connector may work slightly differently from other connectors in the HelloID platform.
-This is due to the fact that this connector supports multiple accounts per HelloID Person. *(See Remark: [Business Rules Validation Check](#business-rules-validation-check) and [Processing Multiple Accounts](#processing-multiple-accounts)*
+This is because this connector supports multiple accounts per HelloID Person. *(See Remark: [Business Rules Validation Check](#business-rules-validation-check) and [Processing Multiple Accounts](#processing-multiple-accounts)*